 Considering my condition left me in a space cadet state where I was misplacing my house keys on a regular basis, I'd say the Hartford is currently doing a pretty good job of exploiting me trying to get me frustrated and give up, since they can't really deny me any other way.

 This probably could have been handled better if the EMTs and the ER treated me for a concussion but leave it to a for-profit insurance company to try to exploit the situation.
 And since I work for one, I'm not oblivious to what can happen in the industry.
 I'm on Round Three of sending them doctors paperwork -- let's see what happens this time!

 WHITSETT, NORTH CAROLINA -- Thr Hartford denied my short disability claim.
 They paid me for two weeks and after that nothing.
-My diagnosis was that I had a "stroke".
+My diagnosis was that I had a "stroke."
 My left side was not functioning at that time 25%.
 They thought I should be ready for work after two weeks - totally ridiculous!
 Not a good company to support.
 The pain and suffering from this along made it difficult to heal effectively.
 To worry about your bills being paid while recuperation is taking place is not a good policy.

 ATLANTA, GEORGIA -- I work for the world's largest retailer.
 I got the flu in November but still came to work through the holidays.
 After New Year I couldn't keep up anymore.
 I went to the doctor on January 5th,2010.
 I decided the best thing for me to do was to take a leave of absence since company policy states that after calling out for three consecutive days you must take a leave of absence.
 I continued to go to the doctor on a weekly basis since I was not getting better with the medicine I was prescribed.
 I filed a claim for short-term disability with the Hartford.